 The Bay Horse Tavern

-Our favourite local, is perfect for a quiet pint or a few G&Ts in the late evening.
-Being a good old pub, it’s perfect for your 4 legged friends.
+Perfect for a quiet pint or a few G&Ts in the late evening.
+Being a good old pub, it’s great for your 4 legged friends.
 There’s always cracking tunes, darts, plenty of booze related offers and proper, proper good pub grub.
-Sit bag and relax in front of a crackling fire and let your dog explore the tiles and the little outside area.
+Sit bag and relax in front of a crackling fire and let your dog explore the tiles and the outside area.

 The Bay Horse Tavern, 35-37 Thomas St, Manchester M4 1NA

-Refuge burst on to the scenes with amazing food and even more amazing club nights not that long ago.
+Refuge burst on to the scenes with amazing food and even more amazing club nights.
 It’s an all-rounder with something for everyone.
 Everyone, that is, including puppers.
 The stunning setting might just be one of the best places to do an Instagram photoshoot with your dog.
 Great for a lazy day, fuelled by delicious cocktails.
+Outstanding Sunday Roasts too.

 The Refuge by Volta, Oxford St, Manchester M60 7HA